gsoules/MkDocs/digital-archive/docs/archivist/add-edit-item.md

     Notes:

+    - Which fields are required is determined by the Digital Archive site administrator.
     - The **_Identifier_** is filled in automatically for you - do not change it.
     - Use the **_Add Input_** buttons to add additional fields as needed.
     - You can add additional options to fields with dropdown menus with the